Farming, Food and Nature

 Nor is it just the land.
 Chapter 8 (by Krzyztof Wotjas and Natasha Boyland) takes up the growing demand for fish – both wild fish and farmed – which is no less devastating on the environment, although less obvious.
 Global fish consumption, they point out, has reached record levels.

 Aquaculture, these writers point out, is currently growing faster than the meat production sector, with output increasing from 5 to 63 million tonnes in 30 years overtaking wild fisheries as the main source of fish for human consumption.
 The average consumption of fish reached 20 kg per person in 2014, which is double that of 1960 and is set to rise further.
-Consumption this scale, they argue, is unsustainable and is having a heavy impact on oceanic eco-systems.
+Consumption on this scale, they argue, is unsustainable and is having a heavy impact on oceanic eco-systems.

 Fish farming, they point out is a very dubious alternative.
 Overcrowded fish are vulnerable to disease and stress.
 Fish are crammed into sea cages with no consideration for their need for natural behaviour.
 Atlantic salmon, for example is a species that travels long distances at sea and lives a solitary life as an adult.